david-cattermole/mayaMatchMoveSolver/docs/source/solver_design.rst

 Solver Scene Graph
 ------------------

-Starting with v0.4.0, mmSolver supports the choice of the 'scene graph' used for scene construction and evaluation.
+Starting with v0.4.0, mmSolver supports a 'scene graph' used for scene construction and evaluation.
 Before the v0.4.0, mmSolver only used the Maya DAG to construct and evaluate Markers, Cameras and Bundles.

-`Maya DAG` uses the regular Maya DAG hierachies and DG nodes and triggers Maya to evaluate these for each iteration of mmSolver.
+`Maya DAG` uses the regular Maya DAG hierarchies and DG nodes and triggers Maya to evaluate these for each iteration of mmSolver.
 The `Maya DAG` is fantastic because it supports all Maya nodes, by definition, however because it is very general and supports so much,